GSA-TTS/10x-data-exchange/README.md

 ```
 In the part of the file configuring `urn:gov:gsa:openidconnect:sp:sinatra`

-You will have to run (or re-run) `make setup` after modifying this file.
+You will have to run (or re-run) `make setup` after modifying this file

 The purpose of this is to allow-list params the Sinatra pair experiment needs.
 This error indicates either the allow-listing or the params are incorrect:
 ```